abridged/collabland-staking-contracts/README.md

 # @collabland/staking-contracts

 This project maintains a curated list of stacking contracts for Collab.Land's token gating capabilities.
+We offer integration and ongoing support for your staking contract for a one-time fee.
+To get started, fill out the form [here](https://forms.gle/t6Xr5xwkLivgbw53A)

 ## Get started